harshvardhaniimi/personal-website/content/about/main/index.md

 show_outro: true

 outro: |
+  This site uses Google Analytics for basic usage statistics.
+I do not collect any personal information.
+If you want to opt-out of Google Analytics tracking, please install the [Google Analytics Opt-out Add-on](https://tools.google.com/dlpage/gaoptout) for your browser.
   <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://www.buymeacoffee.com/harsh17)!
   <script async src="https://cse.google.com/cse.js?cx=7d9698c281e7d2001"></script>
   <div class="gcse-search"></div>